realguess/blog/source/_posts/2013-12-19-split-json-file-into-multiple-parts.md

 The output JSON file will contains an array of MongoDB documents.
 The main idea of the AWK script is to print out previous line as it reads the current line. `BEGIN { l = "[" }` defines the first line as the opening square bracket, and the `END { print $0"\n" }` prints the last line of the file and the closing square bracket.

 There bounds to be a better way.
 Just need to keep looking.

+[split a large JSON file into smaller pieces]: /2014/05/18/split-a-large-json-file-into-smaller-pieces/